 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, BRF S.A. reported total greenhouse gas emissions of approximately 33,184,660 kg CO2e, comprising 337,848,210 kg CO2e from Scope 1, 117,885,510 kg CO2e from Scope 2, and 31,106,766,000 kg CO2e from Scope 3 emissions.
-This reflects a commitment to transparency in their emissions reporting across all scopes.
-BRF has set ambitious climate targets, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
-In the near term, the company has committed to reducing absolute Scope 1 and 2 emissions by 52.7% by 2032, using 2020 as the baseline year.
-Additionally, BRF plans to increase its sourcing of renewable electricity from 0% in 2020 to 100% by 2030.
-For Scope 3 emissions, which include those from purchased goods and services, upstream and downstream transportation, BRF aims for a 30% reduction by 2032.
-Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions and a 90% reduction in Scope 3 emissions by 2050.
-Furthermore, BRF is committed to reducing emissions related to deforestation-linked commodities, with a target of no deforestation by December 31, 2025.
-These initiatives align with industry standards and reflect BRF's dedication to sustainable practices in the food and beverage processing sector, positioning the company as a leader in climate action within its industry.
+In 2023, BRF S.A reported total greenhouse gas emissions of approximately 31,106,766,000 kg CO2e, with emissions distributed across various scopes: 337,848,210 kg CO2e (Scope 1), 117,885,510 kg CO2e (Scope 2), and 31,106,766,000 kg CO2e (Scope 3).
+This reflects a slight increase in Scope 1 emissions compared to 2022, where they were about 299,853,230 kg CO2e, while Scope 2 emissions decreased from 129,831,250 kg CO2e in 2022.
+BRF has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
+The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 52.7% by 2032 from a 2020 baseline.
+Additionally, BRF plans to increase its sourcing of renewable electricity to 100% by 2030 and reduce absolute Scope 3 emissions by 30% within the same timeframe.
+Long-term goals include a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050, also based on 2020 levels.
+Furthermore, BRF is committed to reducing FLAG (Forest, Land, and Agriculture) emissions by 72% by 2050 and has pledged to eliminate deforestation linked to its primary commodities by December 31, 2025.
+These initiatives align with the Science Based Targets initiative (SBTi) and reflect BRF's commitment to sustainable practices in the food and beverage processing sector.

 Access structured emissions data, company-specific emission factors, and source documents